Back to Main

 A novel for young teens; a timeless adventure in time

 The Gates of Penseron originated with the stories told to my grandchildren, whenever they are tucked into bed.
 The tales are made up as we go along, and depending on how long the children are staying over, it might be a two night story, a five night story, or whatever length they demand.
 The hero and heroine are always called Halo and Pablo, but it is clearly understood by everyone (though not mentioned aloud) that the adventurous pair are really the two oldest kids: Jessica and Jacob.

 Because the grandchildren love the stories so much, I tossed the idea about (with my wife) of writing a novel using them as the protagonists.
 As a result, The Gates of Penseron was created.
 I decided to use the children’s real first names, if for no other reason than ‘the heck of it’.
-The children are, at present, about the same age as in the book; and Jessica, by the way, really is a ‘little person’, but in size only!
+The grandchildren, when the books was published in 2006, were about the same age as in the book; and Jessica, by the way, really is a little person, but in size only!

 For what it is worth, the book was ‘kid tested’ before publication, on a grade seven class.
 The teacher made it a class project for those who read a good deal, working from copies of the manuscript.
 The youngsters loved the idea of ‘being first’, and seemed to really like the story, and its characters.
 Remarks ranged from ‘Jessica’s scooter is really neat’, to ‘I hate Tullus, I think he’s evil’.
 Of course, Jessica and Jake loved the story too, but it is taken for granted that more than a slight bias exists.